List of tallest buildings in Rotterdam: Proposed

-The following table ranks approved and proposed skyscrapers in Rotterdam that are expected to be at least 100 m (328 ft) tall as of 2025, based on standard height measurement.
-The “Year” column indicates the expected year of completion.
-A dash “–“ indicates information about the building’s height or year of completion is not available.
+The following table ranks approved and proposed skyscrapers in Rotterdam that are expected to be at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
+The "Year of construction" column indicates the expected year to begin construction.
+The "Year of completion" column indicates the expected year of completion.
+A dash "–" indicates information about the building is not available.